bryankahl/NJCollegesAndMap/README.md

 # NJ Colleges App

-## Overview

-**NJ Colleges** is an iOS application that provides information about colleges across New Jersey.
-The app allows users to view a summary of colleges, browse a list of colleges, and explore their locations on an interactive map.
-Users can also view detailed information about each college, including its name, address, and location.
+This is an iOS application that shows information about colleges in New Jersey.
+The user can look at a summary view, a list of colleges, and see the locations of those colleges on a map.
+The user can see more detailed information about each college, including the name, address, and location on an interactive map.

 ## Features